pololu/pololu-api/product.md

 light products we have instead entered "dimensional weight".

 `size_1_inches` - The first dimension (could be called "length") of the packaged product, in inches.
+Zero if unavailable.

 `size_2_inches` - The second dimension ("width") of the packaged product, in inches.
+Zero if unavailable.

 `size_3_inches` - The third dimension ("height") of the packaged product, in inches.
+Zero if unavailable.

 `suggested_schedule_b_code` - Our recommended code for exporting from the United States.